pauljeannot/SnapSliderFilters/README.md

 button.setAction {
   [weak weakSelf = self] in
-  // To do when to button is pressed
+  // To do when the button is pressed
 }

 view.addSubview(button)